Have you ever had a question about United Way of Cumberland County? If so, you’ve come to the right place.

 - How does United Way of Cumberland County decide which programs to fund?

-United Way of Cumberland Count (UWCC) fights for the health, education, financial stability and basic needs of every person in Cumberland County.
+United Way of Cumberland County fights for the health, education, financial stability, and basic needs of every person in Cumberland County.
 In short, United Way helps people by connecting people with resources to improve the lives of every person in our community.
 For a list of specific programs and services we provide, visit our What We Do section.

 Who oversees United Way of Cumberland County?

 UWCC is a local, volunteer-led organization.
-They are governed by a local Board of Directors who represent many sectors with Cumberland County.
+They are governed by a local Board of Directors who represent many sectors within Cumberland County.
 The Board develops the strategic direction, sets policies, and ensures capable staffing.
 UWCC has full-time employees who work with the Board of Directors and other leadership and community volunteers.
-Click here for a list of our Board members.

 How is United Way of Cumberland County connected to other United Ways?